United States Army Central: World War II

 The Third Army After Action of May 1945 states that the Third Army captured 765,483 prisoners of war, with an additional 515,205 of the enemy already held in corps and divisional level POW camps processed between 9 May and 13 May 1945, for a total of 1,280,688 POWs, and that, additionally, Third Army forces killed 144,500 enemy soldiers and wounded 386,200, for a total of 1,811,388 in enemy losses.
 Fuller's review of Third Army records differs only in the number of enemy killed and wounded, stating that between 1 August 1944 and 9 May 1945, 47,500 of the enemy were killed, 115,700 wounded, and 1,280,688 captured.
 Fuller's combined total of enemy losses is 1,443,888 enemy killed, wounded, or captured by the Third Army.
 The Third Army suffered 16,596 killed, 96,241 wounded, and 26,809 missing in action for a total of 139,646 casualties according to the aforementioned After Action Report of May 1945.
 According to Fuller, the Third Army lost 27,104 killed and 86,267 wounded.
 There were 18,957 injuries of all kinds and 28,237 men listed as missing in action.
 Including 127 men captured by the enemy, total casualties of the Third Army were 160,692 in 281 continuous days of operations.
 Fuller points out that the ratio of German troop deaths to American deaths in the Third Army operating area was 1.75:1.

 German occupation

 In the immediate postwar occupation, Army G-2 briefly hosted the Fedden Mission.

 Third Army remained in Germany until recalled to the United States again in 1947.
-When back in the United States, its duties were much the same as those of the 1930s, acting as a command and training force for units in the United States.
+When back in the United States, its duties were much the same as those of the 1930s, supervising training for units in the United States.
 The Korean War saw a repeat of the earlier World War II training duties.
+The previous state districts (like the Georgia Army District) were abolished in 1958.
+On November 1 that year, the Army reactivated the IV and XII United States Army Corps as permanent, non-tactical regional headquarters under the Third Army.
+The two corps supervised the 81st and 108th Divisions and the 87th Maneuver Area Command.
+IV Corps units in Alabama transferred to the new 121st Army Reserve Command after the corps were inactivated in 1968.

-The Third Army remained responsible for this aspect of U.S. Armed Forces operations until 1974, when a new major headquarters, that of Forces Command, or FORSCOM was activated to replace Third Army.
+The Third Army remained responsible for supervising Reserve Component training until 1974, when a new major headquarters, that of United States Army Forces Command, was activated to take on much of CONARC's duties.
 Third Army was thus inactivated, and it remained so for the better part of a decade.